 What metrics are used to measure the visual comprehension of eye tracking business process models?
 Typically, there are many methods for exploring eye-data.
 The most common one is to analyse the visual path (scan-path) of the participant across a computer screen, where each eye-data observation is translated into pixel coordinates.
 From there, the presence or absence of eye-data points in different AOIs can be examined Sharafi et al. (2015b).
 This type of analysis, found in studies, is used to determine which features are seen, when a particular feature captures attention, how quickly the eye moves, what content is overlooked, among other gaze-related questions.

-Thus, Table 9 presents the metrics used to evaluate the understanding of business process models.
+Therefore, Table 9 presents the metrics used to evaluate the understanding of business process models.
 Ocular data found in the studies were classified based on 4 (four) indicators:

 Fixation: the eye-fixation metric was used in most (70%) of the mapped studies.
 The fixation consists of the visual attention time of the participant in an area of interest while performing a task (Santos et al., 2016).
 On average the eyes move to a new fixation position during business process model viewing about three times each second, though there is a good deal of variability in the duration of fixations (Burattin et al., 2019; Bera et al., 2019; Vermeulen, 2018; Zimoch et al., 2018; Petrusel et al., 2017, 2016; Pinggera et al., 2012).
 Two important issues for understanding eye movements during models perception are: where a fixation tends to be directed; and how long it typically remains there.
 In this context, researchers in psychology claim that most of the information acquisition and cognitive processing occur during fixations (Irwin, 2004).
 These eye fixations are intercalated by rapid eye jumps, called saccades, during which vision is suppressed.

 Saccade: the saccade metric was used in 20% and consist of the sudden, swift movement that occurs between eye-fixations, it has a duration of about 40 to 50 mil liseconds (Santos et al., 2016).
 Researchers in psychology claim that there is evidence that these saccade-induced shifts of visual attention not only facilitate stimulus processing at the saccade target location, but also influence the contents of mental representations as well (Irwin, 2004).
 This metric supports the conclusion that attention shifts obligatorily to the location of the saccade target, thereby increasing the likelihood that features near that location will be conjoined and encoded as integrated objects into memory (Vermeulen, 2018; Zimoch et al., 2018).
-Thus, understanding a business process model involve the sequencing, scan-path, those saccades.
+Thus, understanding a business process model involves the sequencing, scan-path, and those saccades.

 Scan-Path: a scan-path metric is a set of fixations or AOI, in chronological order.
 Here, they were used in 30% of the studies.
 In this context it is interesting to highlight that an AOI is visited if there is at least one fixation in it.
-Thus, scan-paths and AOI can be connecte with the participants’ understanding strategies of the business process models.
+Hence, scan-paths and AOI can be connected with the participants’ understanding strategies of the business process models.
 Researchers in psychology showed that scan-paths are representative of the tasks being performed by participants Sharafi et al. (2015b).

-Duration: also, as a metric we found the duration, which was used in 50% of the studies.
+Duration: also, as a metric the duration was found, used in 50% of the studies.
 The duration represents the time that the participant takes to complete a given task Sharafi et al. (2015b).
-Typically, these tasks involve checking the understanding of the models (what does the model represent?).
-That is, check if the participants have difficulties in performing the tasks (Bera et al., 2019; Tallon et al., 2019; Vermeulen, 2018; Petrusel et al., 2017; Pinggera et al., 2012).
+Generally, these tasks involve checking the understanding of the models (what does the model represent?).
+In other words, checking if the participants have difficulties in performing the tasks (Bera et al., 2019; Tallon et al., 2019; Vermeulen, 2018; Petrusel I., 2017; Pinggera et al., 2012).